BenTheElder/site/content/posts/lazy-load-youtube.md

 ...
 That doesn't look so good!
 (Also it's returning a [404])

-To fix this, we can switch to the `hqdefault.jpg` thumnail instead, which gives us:
+To fix this, we can switch this video to the next-best qualty `hqdefault.jpg` thumnail instead, which gives us:

 <img src="./BPVO2mcfjJk-hqdefault.jpg">

-That's a bit better, but still leaves us with two problems:

-1. The native youtube embed will not show black bars like this.
+That's a bit better, but still leaves us with a problem: The native youtube embed will not show
-2. `hqdefault` is not as nice looking, we don't want to use this if we can avoid it.
-How are we going to do an image fallback without javascript?

-To solve the first problem, we just need a little layout tweak + some css:
+To fix this we just need a little layout tweak + some css:

 HTML:
 ```html